White Glazed Ridge Incense Burner by Okada Yu

 Width: 11.6cm Height: 11.7cm

-"White Glazed Ridgeline Incense Burner" by Masaru Okada - A lotus flower shape embracing the wind, a white that reflects tranquility
+"White Glazed Ridgeline Incense Burner" by Okada Masaru - A lotus flower shape embracing the wind, a white that reflects tranquility

-Okada Masaru's "White Glazed Ridge Incense Burner" is an impressive piece with an outwardly curved opening reminiscent of a lotus flower and a teardrop-shaped silver handle.
-The body, which stands out lightly on its three legs, is divided into four petals by very faint ridges, quietly reflecting the fluctuations of the air created by the incense smoke.
-In the following five chapters, covering history, technique, design, spirituality, and incense seating use , we will delve deeper into the aesthetics of this piece.
+Okada Masaru's White Glazed Ridge Incense Burner is a striking piece, with an outward-curving opening reminiscent of a lotus flower and a teardrop-shaped silver handle.
+The body, which stands out lightly on its three legs, is divided into four petals by very faint ridges, quietly reflecting the fluctuations in the air caused by incense smoke.
+Below, we will delve deeper into the aesthetics of this piece in five chapters: history, technique, design, spirituality, and use of the incense burner .

 1. Historical Background - Lotus and Incense Burner Symbolism

-Lotus flower mouth (curved mouth)
+Lotus mouth (curved mouth)

 4. Spirituality - "White Space" and "Infinity of Fragrance"

-Silver picking is repeatedly oxidized and polished to develop a patina that ages with time.
+The silver is repeatedly oxidized and polished to develop a patina that ages with time.

-In this way, the vessel undergoes subtle changes each time the incense is burned, and grows into a being that exudes the **"scent of time**.
+In this way, the vessel undergoes subtle changes each time the incense is burned, and grows into a being that exudes the "scent of time."

 The White Glazed Ridgeline Incense Burner is an incense burner that combines the purity of a lotus, the ancient style of a tripod, and the modernity of silver drops .